 Sam could look at a ‘managed fund’ solution, but will need to allow for income tax on any earnings at his marginal tax rate, which will grow with potential salary increases, and he will need to manage his annual tax returns.

 Sam could also look to set up a family trust to invest into a managed fund.
 This way the trust can distribute earnings to various family members.
 Unfortunately, when this occurs the family members must then pay tax at their marginal tax rates which may or may not be effective for Sam at various stages of his life.
 For example, children under the age of 18 will pay a penalty rate for income not earned that includes distributions from trusts and companies.

 A third option is to set up a company that Sam could put his money into and it invests on his behalf.
 The company will pay tax at 30% (like Centuria LifeGoals) but must pay distributions to shareholders such as Sam, and he will, again, have to pay tax on these earnings at his marginal rate.
-One major limitation with the family trust and a company structure is that capital gains will accrue in the structure and ultimately when they are paid out, the beneficiaries/shareholders will be taxed.
+One major limitation with the family trust and a company structure is that capital gains will accrue in the structure and ultimately when they are paid out, the shareholders will be taxed.
 Company structures and family trusts can also be expensive to establish and maintain as they require financial accounts and annual tax returns.

 Alternatively, by investing into a similar range of investment funds via Centuria LifeGoals, he won’t need to include the earnings in his tax return as Centuria will pay tax on his behalf at 30% less allowable deductions.
-In this way, his earnings will be reinvested at a lower tax rate.
+In this way, his earnings will be reinvested after paying a lower tax rate.

 Another benefit of investing via Centuria LifeGoals is that Sam can manage his asset allocation actively by switching between investment options at no cost and without realising capital gains tax.